Republicans get a louder voice on climate change as they take over the House

 "We are already looking to the 2024 elections and making sure that we elect environmental champions up and down the ballot," says Sittenfeld.

 With a presidential election on the horizon in two years, the country's transition away from climate-warming fossil fuel emissions continues.
 New tax credits are coming into effect for a wide range of climate-friendly purchases, like buying an electric car or a more efficient furnace.
-Those begin January first – two days before Republicans take control of the House.
+Those begin Jan.
+1 — two days before Republicans take control of the House.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.